selkovjr/gt-2-thermistor-experiment/README.md

 ### Nominal values with measured room-temperature resistance

 Measuring thermistor resistance at room temperature can be done fairly accurately.
-With ambient temperature at 21&degC;, the gradient inside the hot end is negligible.
+With ambient temperature at 21&degC;, the gradient inside the hotend is negligible.
 Adjusting the Steinhart-Hart equation using the measured room-temperature resistance (98400&Ohm; in this case) resulted in somewhat better behavior.
 It is still wrong, but not as wrong as with all nominal values informing the thermostat.

 Note that the measured resistance is within the factory tolerance of 3%.

 ### Zero gradient assumption

 A na&iuml;ve approach to calibration would be to ignore thermal resistance between the thermistor and the probe.
-This may be a fair assumption in the case of a small heater block, such as the original RepRap block or pretty much every hot end seen on the market today.
+This may be a fair assumption in the case of a small heater block, such as the original RepRap block or pretty much every hotend seen on the market today.
 It is an even better assumption if the heater block is insulated.
-I noticed the current trend in 3D printer design is to insulate the hot ends as much as possible; that should improve temmperature accuracy, possibly allowing for **in situ** calibration.
+I noticed the current trend in 3D printer design is to insulate the hotends as much as possible; that should improve temmperature accuracy, possibly allowing for *in situ* calibration.

+In the Diamond Hotend, the observed temperature dependence of probe deviation completely invalidates the assumption of zero gradient.
+It is, indeed, the least deviant of all models tested, but it is such by design.
+It achieves this result by bending the truth, both figuratively and literally.
+I find no comfort in a (relatively) small deviation knowing that it was achieved with a non-convex transformation of temperature-resistance dependence.
+It implies a non-convex (and negative) gradient &mdash; a certain impossibility.

 Among all estimates of Steinhart-Hart coefficients, I like the one that minimizes model residuals in the most sensible way, without obvious second-order distortions.